Subaru Forester vs Outback: Which Is Best For You?

 Since the Outback is wider and longer, one would assume it is the “bigger” vehicle.
 However, the Forester has greater passenger volume and more cargo volume.

+When I was testing these vehicles, the size was comparable.
 The truth is, these vehicles are practically the same size.
 The Forester’s slightly taller stance offers a bit more volume in the vertical direction.
 Hence, the slightly larger numbers on the spec page.
 The Outback’s longer body allows it to have a two-inch longer cargo floor.

 Infotainment & Key Features